Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Dimensions of Creativity Considered}

-Ritchie's Criteria are based on three factors: quality, typicality, novelty.
-Quality measures how much an item is a high quality example of its genre.
-Typicality measures how much an item is an example of the artefact class in question.
+Ritchie's Criteria are based on three factors: quality, typicality, and novelty.
+Quality measures how much an item is a high-quality example of its genre.
+Typicality measures how much an item is an example of the artifact class in question.
 Novelty measures the dissimilarity of an item with respect to existing examples in its class.
 Quality and typicality are collected using human opinions about the produced artifacts or using ``measurable'' characteristics about, for instance, syntax and metric (for poetry generator).
 On the other hand, novelty is intended as the sum of ``untypicality'' (the opposite of typicality) and innovation.